takanory/slides/20200724europython/PITCHME.md

 * Talk about Python syntax

 Note:
-* In 2019, we had a boot at 6 locations
+* In 2019, we had a booth at 6 locations
 * We introduced PyCon JP activities, handed out Python stickers at the booth
 * And gave a talk about Python syntax